quicwg/base-drafts/draft-ietf-quic-http.md

 reachable over HTTP/3.

 Prior to making requests for an origin whose scheme is not "https", the client MUST ensure the server is willing to serve that scheme.
-If the client intends to make requests for an origin whose scheme is "http", this means that it MUST obtain a valid `http-opportunistic` response for the origin as described in
+For origins whose scheme is "http", an experimental method to accomplish this is described in
-{{!RFC8164}} prior to making any such requests.
-Other schemes might define other mechanisms.
+{{?RFC8164}}.
+Other mechanisms might be defined for various schemes in the future.

 ## Connection Establishment {#connection-establishment}